teaghan/AI-Enhanced-Education/md_files/Activity_2.md

 ## Objective

 Create a handout that includes:
-1. An explanation section on the topic, which includes two examples with full solutions
+1. An explanation section on the topic, which includes two examples with full solutions.
-2. A set of 15 scaffolded questions
+2. A set of 10 scaffolded questions.
-3. Bonus: Include 3 word problems
+3. Bonus: Include 3 word problems.

-**Topic:** Solving linear equations with the variable on either side of the equation
+**Topic:** Solving linear equations with the variable on either side of the equation.

 **Context**: Assume students already understand how to solve simple, two-step equations like \(2x-1=3\).
 Your handout should teach them how to solve equations like \(3x+4=5x-2\) and have them test their understanding.